 Air Canada’s valet service

 I arrived at the suite feeling just as energized as I had when entering the airport.
-I felt none of the typical stress and exasperation of previous visits.
-As so many frequent flyers can attest to, this is often a state of mind worth paying for!
+I felt none of the everyday stress and exasperation of previous visits.
+As so frequent flyers can attest to, this is often a state of mind worth paying for!

-The Signature Suite is open from 6:30am to 11:30pm, 7 days a week, 365 days a year.
+The Signature Suite is open from 6:30 am to 11:30 pm, seven days a week, 365 days a year.
 They are typically quietest in the mornings and pick up through the afternoon and evening.

 Air Canada has plans to open Signature Suites in Vancouver and Montreal, so stay tuned!